Lilykhan786/Lilykhan/README.md

 - [ ] tab and mobile size
 - [ ] btn to hide and show more projctes.
 - [ ] something really cool and diff?
 - [ ] start working on it after exams/christmas
+- [ ] update copyright yr on newyear